AngelMunoz/Fable.Sutil.Templates/templates/sutil-app/README.md

 ## Sutil Template for Full App

-A full that demonstrates some commonly required features in an SPA
+A full app that demonstrates some commonly required features in an SPA

 Features:
 - Sveltish transitions (in response to media query)